-New River Gorge National River’s Sandstone Visitor Center serves as a model for state-of-the-art green design and construction.
+New River Gorge National Park and Preserve’s Sandstone Visitor Center serves as a model for state-of-the-art green design and construction.
 The site, building, and educational exhibits illustrate ways people can practice an eco-friendly lifestyle, plus enhance their knowledge of the park, its resources and heritage, and the New River watershed.

 Located in Sandstone, West Virginia, this 11,800-square-foot complex opened in September 2003 and represents a commitment to environmental sustainability.
 The design and materials used at this National Park Service facility will reduce both the energy and maintenance required for operation.
 The building itself will use an estimated 60% less energy than the current industry standard.
 Landscaping with native plants will reduce the amount of longterm maintenance required of the grounds, as well as restore wildlife habitat.

 The Site:• Recycling this land, by building the Visitor Center on the site of a former quarry and school, means that undeveloped park lands remain as natural areas.

 • Storm water runoff from the roof, road, and parking area is caught in planted islands and depressions where it is filtered and then seeps into the ground as natural irrigation.

 • Native plants require less water, fertilizer, and pesticides than non-natives.
 Watering them with roof and storm water runoff eliminates using clean water out-of-doors.

 • Downward-pointing, low wattage lights used outside the building minimize energy use and reduce light pollution of the night sky that affects nocturnal creatures.

 The Building:• The south-facing building allows for maximum daylight and heating by the winter sun to minimize the use of energy for lighting and heating.